rbrunetti/Specl-Tutorial-Twitter-REST/README.md

 	}
 }
 ```
-In this final case, we use the WSCoL for making simple arithmetic expression for calculating the percentage of use of each resourse, after getting the data from the JSON.<br/>
+In this final case, we use the Specl for making simple arithmetic expression for calculating the percentage of use of each resourse, after getting the data from the JSON.<br/>
 For details on resource family and requests limits see [here](https://dev.twitter.com/docs/rate-limiting/1.1/limits).<br/>
 With the initial declaration limits, remaining requests and percertage are calculated; then the assertions checks that none of each limit has been excedeed (`!($status_available <= 0 || $search_available <= 0 || $trends_place_available <= 0)`).<br/>
-There's another little thing: the JSON returned by Twitter has some keys with non-alphanumeric characters (for example the `/` in `/statuses/user_timeline`, also conflicting with the navigation steps), in this situation WSCoL strips away unallowed characters and replace them with a '-' in case of white space (`/statuses/user_timeline` as become `statusesuser_timeline`).
+There's another little thing: the JSON returned by Twitter has some keys with non-alphanumeric characters (for example the `/` in `/statuses/user_timeline`, also conflicting with the navigation steps), in this situation Specl strips away unallowed characters and replace them with a '-' in case of white space (`/statuses/user_timeline` as become `statusesuser_timeline`).
 Keep this in mind when making assertions.

 ## Requests and Responses
 The last methods are helper functions for input and output streams: